ianrichard/common-chatbot-starter-project/README.md

 This will allow you to connect your own webhooks to Dialogflow (formerly API.AI) for dynamic distributed chat applications.

 This is a work in progress and potentially unstable.
-There is currently an unresolved issue on Google Assistant with handling consecutive list / carousel items.
+As of 10/31/2017, there are some bugs in the web version of Google Assistant where certain components won't render properly, but they work fine on the phone.
+I contacted Google and they said they were working on it.

 # UI Components